Optical Seismology and the

 Meeting Sessions

-The 2026 topical meeting focuses on emerging seismic sensing research conducted under the following proposed session topics.
-Please visit this page for updates in Spring 2026 as we provide final session descriptions and announce keynote and invited speakers.
+The 2026 topical meeting focuses on emerging seismic sensing research conducted under the following session topics:

 • The Built Environment